Closed city: South Korea (ROK)

 Within the Korean Demilitarized Zone between North Korea and South Korea are two "peace villages" (one maintained by each nation): Daeseong-dong (South) and (possibly) Kijŏng-dong (North).
 Access by non-residents to Daeseong-dong requires a military escort, while Kijŏng-dong is not accessible to visitors.

 North Korea (DPRK)

-The Yongbyon Nuclear Scientific Research Center is within a closed city with checkpoint access.
+The Yongbyon Nuclear Scientific Research Center sits within a closed city that occupies 24.8 square kilometers (9.6 sq mi).
+The classification of a city being closed or not closed is dubious in a North Korean context, as North Korean citizens generally need a permit if they wish to travel outside of their county, and further permits required for entry to Pyongyang, thus the whole nation could be considered closed.